LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Apple Business Chat Templates/List_Picker_Template.md

 The List Picker Header consists of a Title and a Subtitle.

-The configuration of the header is done as part of the [List Picker Body JSON](rich-messaging-connectors-abc-listpicker-body.html).
+The configuration of the header is done as part of the [List Picker Body JSON](#body-overview).

 #### List Picker Header Title

 ##### Fields

-Based on the [Rich Messaging Text](rich-messaging-basic-elements-text.html) element with the following restrictions:
+Based on the [Structured Content Basic Element Text](structured-content-introduction-to-structured-content.html#text) with the following restrictions:

 | Property Name | Description                                                                                                   | Type      | Required | Size Limit |
 | :------------ | :------------------------------------------------------------------------------------------------------------ | :-------- | :------- | :--------- |